shripalsoni04/nativescript-webview-interface/README.md

 Nativescript Plugin for bi-directional communication between WebView and Android/iOS

 ## Installation
-From the terminal go to your app's root folder and execute:
+From the terminal, go to your app's root folder and execute:
 ```
 tns plugin add nativescript-webview-interface
 ```